nlebedenco/windmill/documents/git/git.md

 Start by installing Git.

-- Path
+- Select path

   ![Git Screen 1](01.jpg)

-- Options
+- Select options

   ![Git Screen 2](02.jpg)

-    - Additional icons and windows explorer integration are left out because we are going to use Tortoise for that.
+    - Additional icons and Windows Explorer integration are left out because we are going to use Tortoise for that.

     - Adding a Git Bash profile to Windows Terminal is optional but not very useful unless you are an experienced developer and plans to use shell scripts on Windows (not recommended for beginners).

     - Adding the new `Scalar` tool at the bottom of the list is optional (not showing in the screenshot).

 - Default editor

   ![Git Screen 3](03.jpg)

     - Select default editor.
-Notepad is recommended as it is simple, fast and more user friendly than Vim.
+Notepad is recommended as it is simple, fast and more user-friendly than Vim.
 Notepad++ is another good alternative but has been known to have broken git integration in the past.
       See https://stackoverflow.com/q/63529351

 - Default main branch name

   ![Git Screen 4](04.jpg)

     - Select the default branch name.
 Any name will do really.
 One can always change the default branch later.
-Let git decide is the recommended approach because it offers better compatibility and less friction unless your are particularly sensitive to the word "master" in which case therapy is also recommended.
+Let git decide is the recommended approach because it offers better compatibility and less friction unless you are particularly sensitive to the word "master" in which case therapy is also recommended.

 - Adjusting your PATH environment

   ![Git Screen 5](05.jpg)

 - Choosing SSH executable

   ![Git Screen 6](06.jpg)

     - Bundled OpenSSH is the recommended option because it is the more flexible